10 Reasons Why a Visit to Iceland should be on your Bucket List!

 A volcanic eruption that occurred some 4,000 years ago created Selvallavatn – one of approximately 60 lakes around the country.
 Notable lakes include Mývatn, Hálslón and Kvíslavatn, and the Volcanic Fishing Lakes, better known as Veidivötn.
 Since there are 130 active volcanoes scattered around Iceland, is there any wonder why it is a tree-less utopia?

 Looking for a perfect place to stay in Iceland?
 Visit Agoda for more hotel options and great deals!

 If you like to wander, you’ve probably pictured yourself strolling along an empty road at night, gazing up at the stars.
 This is something that you can do when you visit Iceland.
-With cheap flights to Iceland easy found on sites like Expedia, tranquility and peace is guaranteed.
-One such place that entices peace-seekers is the Westfjords region.
+With cheap flights to Iceland, easily found on sites like Expedia, tranquility, and peace is guaranteed.
+One such place that entices peace-seekers in the Westfjords region.
 With its flat terrain, Iceland’s secluded roads are ideal for road-tripping!

 The Northern Lights in Iceland are a prime motive for curious explorers who are keen to witness the dancing of green and white lights.
 The “Aurora Borealis” occurs when atoms collide with Planet Earth’s atmosphere.
 The natural spectacle is best viewed on clear nights.
 Unfortunately, a lot of those are in winter so you’ll need to make sure you stay warm!
 Use these expert packing tips from the square ship blog to make sure you can fit everything in your suitcase because you will need an extra jacket.